Road Trip: Oregon Coast

 Next up is Wildcat Creek Covered Bridge, one of the area's historic covered bridges that you can still drive through.
 To get there, turn left onto Siuslaw Rd, then right onto Austa Rd.
 This is the perfect place to picnic if you picked up lunch.

 You can also cross the highway and head to the Whittaker Creek Recreation Site for more shady hikes and leisurely strolls.
-For the more adventurous and prepared, seek the Kentucky Falls Trailhead from here.
-You won't have cell service and the directions to get there are notoriously difficult, so make sure to stop by a local visitor center or ranger station to pick up a paper map and expert advice.
-For an easier, more accessible waterfall hike, turn off the highway right before Mapleton on Sweet Creek Road to wander the 11 cascades at Sweet Creek Falls.
+For an easy and accessible waterfall hike, turn off the highway right before Mapleton on Sweet Creek Road to wander the 11 cascades at Sweet Creek Falls.

 Immediately past the turn off for Sweet Creek Falls is the bridge over the Siuslaw River into Mapleton.
 If the river calls to you, consider making arrangements to stay at Lauren's Place, an idyllic Mapleton bed and breakfast with a private dock and kayaks.